 They are affordable and simple to prepare.
 The amount of hands-on time needed to prepare soups and stews is minimal.
 In reality, you can make a flavorful soup in only five minutes with a slow cooker or a pressure cooker like the Instant Pot while leaving the rest to the appliance.
 You can use less expensive items, including chicken, fish, and beef if you increase the liquid and vegetables.
 Then, if you’d like, serve it as a meal with whole-grain bread on the side.

+Soups and stews are fantastic if you want to prepare meals in advance.
 They thaw well.
-Soups and stews are fantastic if you want to prepare meals in advance.
 You can freeze half of a batch you make over the weekend to have it later.
-A bonus is having healthy, homemade soup on hand when you’re busy, sick, or too exhausted to cook.
+A bonus is having healthy, homemade soup when you’re busy, sick, or too exhausted to cook.

 Once you’ve reheated a soup, you can store leftovers in the fridge for three to four days.
 It’s important to check the soup for quality and look for signs of rancidity.
 If the soup is discolored or has an unpleasant odor, discard it.
 Otherwise, you can store it in the freezer.